How to Use Common Nails to Attach Wood to Concrete

-Step One: You’ll just need a one-pound box of 16d coated sinker nails, a 20-ounce hammer and a roto-hammer drill equipped with a 1/4-inch carbide-tipped bit that can drill a hole 6 inches deep.
+You’ll just need a one-pound box of 16d coated sinker nails, a 20-ounce hammer, and a roto-hammer drill equipped with a 1/4-inch carbide-tipped bit that can drill a hole 6 inches deep.

-Step Four: Turn on the drill making sure it’s in the hammer mode.
-Hammer drills are amazing tools that use rapid back and forth hammer motions while the drill is also rotating.
+Turn on the drill making sure it’s in the hammer mode.
+Hammer drills are amazing tools that use a rapid back and forth hammer motions while the drill is also rotating.
 The hammer blasts pulverized poured concrete and drilling is very easy.

-Step Five: Even though the drill bit is made for masonry, it will easily penetrate wood.
+The hammer drill will easily penetrate the wood.
 You don’t need to pre-drill a hole in the wood with a wood bit before using the carbide masonry bit.
 Just drill into the wood with the carbide bit.

 Should the Drill Be Pulled From the Hole While Drilling?

 Once the bit starts to bite into the poured concrete creating dust, extract the bit from the concrete and wood about every five seconds as you drill.
 This helps pull up to the surface much of the concrete dust and particles creating less friction on the sides of the drill bit.
 Apply even pressure on the drill as you drill down.